ncatlab/nlab-content/pages/9/4/7/1/1749/content.md

 $$
 as the **homotopy of $X$ with co-coefficients in $B$** (or efficients in $B$ if you want to be funny).

 Examples of such constructions exist, but are rarely thought of (or even recognized as) generalizations of the notion of homotopy.
-Rather, by the above dulity, the same situation is usually regarded in the context of [[cohomology]], which, still by the above duality, is just as well.
+Rather, by the above duality, the same situation is usually regarded in the context of [[cohomology]], which, still by the above duality, is just as well.
 =--